jbujaldon/T-Pot-MISP-Integration/README.md

 # TPot-MISP-Integration
-Middleware in Python to send the data stored in the T-pot from Telekom security to a local MISP instance
+Program made in Python to send the data stored in the T-pot from Telekom security to a local MISP instance